Clients in Construction Industry: Effective Ways to Attract and Keep Them

 Once you find a good vendor, keep the successful collaboration by:

 - Regularly meeting with them and giving constructive feedback: Even if you can’t meet in person with your vendors, make sure you regularly update them by at least sending quick summary emails.
 Discuss together how you can improve your relationship from both sides, and be ready not only to give but receive constructive feedback.

 - Having a holistic view of the supply chain: Deloitte CPO survey showed that 65% of participants had limited or no visibility beyond their tier 1 supplier.
 Moreover, only 6% claimed that they have full chain transparency.
 So make sure you’re among that 6% because if you want a successful collaboration with your vendor, you need to have a holistic view of all the suppliers.

-Once you update your team and are confident in the services you offer, there are only a couple of steps left to take for ensuring the highest possible customer satisfaction.
+Once you update your team and are confident in the services you offer, there are only a couple of steps left to take to ensure the highest possible customer satisfaction.
 Let’s quickly skim through it:

 Construction Customer Satisfaction: How to Keep Your Clients in Construction

 Customer satisfaction has been linked to positive customer behaviors like long-term loyalty or purchase intentions.
 If you secure complete customer satisfaction, you’ll end up having loyal clients in construction who can be your source of long-term financial security.